FerreroJeremy/movie-radar-chart/README.md

 Implicitly, our brain does not evaluate the same things in an animated film, a horror movie, a romantic telefilm or a Hollywood blockbuster.
 It is impossible to rate all different kinds of movies on the same scale.

-Movie Radar Chart, rather than rate the quality of a movie between 1 ⭐ and 5 ⭐, or between 0% and 100%, offers an unique ethically and objectively rating system.
+Movie Radar Chart, rather than rate the quality of a movie between 1 ⭐ and 5 ⭐, or between 0% and 100%, offers an unique ethical and objective rating system.
 This helps to nuance a scary movie (like <a rel="Scream" href="https://www.imdb.com/title/tt0117571/">Scream</a>) and a horror movie (like <a rel="It" href="https://www.imdb.com/title/tt1396484/">It</a>), or avoid to say that a movie is a children's movie or girls' movie, for example.

 <p align="center"><img width="500px" src="https://github.com/FerreroJeremy/movie-radar-chart/blob/master/samples/example.png"></p>